EvMad/EvMad/README.md

 # Evan Madden

 ## ABOUT ME:
-I have recently graduated from the web development bootcamp through the University of Pennsylvania.
-I am currently completing a UX Design Certificate through Google Coursera.
+Web developer with a music industry background, and a Web Development certificate from the University of Pennsylvania LPS bootcamp.
+Currently completing a UX Design Certificate through Google Coursera.
+Primary strengths are in organizing information, resources, and people.
+Technical strong points in CSS frameworks, custom CSS, vanilla JavaScript, and JS server-side extensions.
+Soft skills developed over a decade of managing client experience and event production.

 [Portfolio](https://evmad.github.io/portfolio-one/)